For One Extraordinary Morning, the road belongs only to the cyclists

 - Ride day bib pickup begins at 6am

-- Plenty of free parking near ride start
+- Plenty of free parking near ride start, Map on Ride Day Info page

 - Gear check at ride start